-Hoxton Square is a traditional London garden square and is a focal point of Shoreditch’s fashionable cultural quarter, well known for its art galleries, clubs, bars and restaurants.
-The central gardens function, as they were originally intended to do, as a much appreciated green space for residents, workers and visitors alike within a densely urbanised area.
+Hoxton Square is a traditional London garden square in Shoreditch’s fashionable cultural quarter, well known for its art galleries, clubs, bars and restaurants.
+The square is a much appreciated green space for residents, workers and visitors alike in a densely urbanised area.

 The park holds a Green Flag award.
 The awards are given to the best green spaces in the country and are awarded each year to make sure the quality of the green space remains high.